 Getting around Orlando is relatively easy.
 But expect traffic no matter where you drive.
 So it is best if you can find accommodation near the Orlando attractions that you want to experience the most.

 Of course, as a big city with tons of things to do in Orlando, it’s likely you’ll end up either driving across town at least once or spending all of your time in one area and planning to come back another time to experience the rest!

-The Best Hostel in Orlando – BHostels International Drive North
+The Best Hostel in Orlando – Bposhtels Orlando Florida Mall

-Although hostels are few and far between in Orlando, the BHostels on International Drive North is your best bet.
+Although hostels are few and far between in Orlando, Bposhtels Orlando Florida Mall is your best bet.

-Centrally located on famous International Drive, you can catch public transportation in any direction to explore the many Orlando attractions.
+Centrally located near the famous Florida Mall, you can catch public transportation in any direction to explore the many Orlando attractions and theme parks.

 The hostel has WiFi, towels and linen and an outdoor pool to enjoy.